hal/elemento/README.md

 - `@Route`<br/>
 Annotation to mark a page implementation as place.
 An annotation processor collects all pages annotated with `@Route` and generates an instance of `Places`.

-- `PlaceManager`<br/>
+- `PlaceManager`

-Class that
-  - keeps track of registered places,
+  - Keeps track of registered places.
-  - handles navigation events,
+  - Handles navigation events.
-  - parses route parameters,
+  - Parses route parameters.
-  - loads data asynchronously,
+  - Loads data asynchronously.
-  - and updates the DOM accordingly.
+  - Updates the DOM accordingly.

 The place manager can be customized using builder like methods and has a `start()` method to show the initial page.